andymckay/shellng/README.rst

 django-shellng
 =================

 A management command to start a shell and auto-import all models.
 Unlike django command extensions shell_plus it doesn't print out a load of gunk to the shell.
-Provides a signal so that you can add in extra imports that are specific to your project.
+Provides a mechanism so that you can add in extra imports that are specific to your project.

 Install::